-Coordinating Planning Across Sectors
+Coordination Across Sectors

-There are four key ways in which coordinated planning will optimize digital equity and systemic inclusion impacts.
+There are four key ways in which coordination across sectors will optimize digital equity and systemic inclusion impacts.
 First, the planning teams for Broadband Expansion and Adoption (BEAD) and digital equity work closely to deliver affordable broadband to unserved areas, aligning with federal digital equity funding to address five digital equity metrics.

 Second, the Digital Equity planning process engages the NH Asset Advisory Council to mobilize leaders across various sectors.
-The Council promotes state and regional listening sessions and recruits representatives for regional digital equity coalitions and encourages service providers to identify their resources in the "Asset Inventory" to enhance their capacity to offer digital equity services.
+The Council promotes state and regional listening sessions, recruits representatives for regional digital equity coalitions, and encourages service providers to identify their resources in the "Asset Inventory" to enhance their capacity to offer digital equity services.

 Third, the Planning Team encourages collaboration between leaders in different key plan objectives and metrics, fostering connections between economic, healthcare, civic engagement, and other forums.
-For example, improving housing residents' digital access for public benefits, telehealth access, adult education, community college courses, apprenticeship programs, and digital navigator support, aligning with the state plan's commitment to digital equity and systemic inclusion.
+For example, improving housing residents' digital access to public benefits, telehealth access, adult education, community college courses, apprenticeship programs, and digital navigator support are all in alignment with the state plan's commitment to digital equity and systemic inclusion.